NathanLouth/DebianKiosk/README.md

 sudo ./install.sh

-The script will automatically complete the setup, including logging in as the kiosk user, configuring the kiosk mode, and rebooting the system.
-Upon restart, the system will boot directly into the kiosk interface.
+The script will complete the setup, automatically logging in as the kiosk user, starting the X server, and launching Chromium in kiosk mode.
+Once the script finishes, the system will reboot.
+After the reboot, the kiosk interface will start automatically.
 Troubleshooting

-    Chromium Not Launching: Ensure the kiosk user has access to the necessary files and that the xinit and Chromium commands are installed correctly.
+    Chromium Not Launching: If Chromium does not launch, ensure that the kiosk user has the appropriate permissions and that xinit and Chromium are properly installed.
-    Screen Resolution Issues: If the screen resolution does not display correctly, adjust the xrandr settings in the .xinitrc file.
+    Screen Resolution Issues: If the screen resolution does not appear correctly, modify the xrandr settings in the .xinitrc file.
-    Autologin Not Working: Ensure the getty@tty1.service.d/override.conf file was created successfully and the kiosk user is configured correctly in the systemd service.
+    Autologin Not Working: Verify that the getty@tty1.service.d/override.conf file is created correctly and that the kiosk user is configured to log in automatically.

 Additional Customizations

-    You can change the web page that Chromium loads by modifying the URL in the .xinitrc file.
+    To change the web page Chromium displays, modify the URL in the .xinitrc file.
-    If you want a different screen resolution or settings for the kiosk, modify the xrandr line in the .xinitrc file.
+    Adjust the screen resolution or other display settings by modifying the xrandr command in the .xinitrc file.
-    To modify the behavior of the autologin feature, you can adjust the systemd service configuration at /etc/systemd/system/getty@tty1.service.d/override.conf.
+    To customize the behavior of autologin, you can modify the systemd service configuration at /etc/systemd/system/getty@tty1.service.d/override.conf.

 License

 This script is provided as-is and can be freely used and modified.
-No warranty or guarantee is provided. chmod +x ./install.sh
+No warranty or guarantee is provided.

-Run script:
-./install.sh